VanKorno/VanKornoDB/app/src/main/java/com/vankorno/sandbox/README.md

 The app module will be used for demonstration and testing purposes.

+But it's not used yet.